iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 $$ \mu = \frac{ \sum_{i=0}^n x_i }{ n } $$

-It gets affected by the outliers.
+It gets affected by the outliers .

 **Median**